Divinity

 Your schedule might not align with ours.
 That’s why we offer five separate start dates each year.
 Your studies on your time, at NGU.

-Pursuing a divinity degree is a pathway to deepening one’s understanding of theology, spirituality, and religious studies.
-It is a journey of intellectual and spiritual exploration, equipping individuals with the knowledge and skills to engage in meaningful religious leadership, pastoral care, and community service.
+Pursuing a divinity degree is a pathway to deepening your understanding of the Bible, theology, spirituality, and religious studies.
+It is a journey of intellectual and spiritual exploration, equipping you with the knowledge and skills to engage in meaningful leadership, pastoral care, and community service.
+Explore classical theological and biblical frameworks in the Old Testament and New Testaments.
+Engage applied disciplines such as evangelism, missions, discipleship, and spiritual formation.

-• Biblical Interpretation
+• Biblical and Theological Concentration

 • Spiritual Formation

-• Introduction to Biblical Preaching
+• Introduction to Evangelism

 • Basic Pastoral Counseling